 During the year we have been working on our ESG strategy.
-Our progress to date can be found in the Sustainability Report on pages 28 to 31, this will be further developed in the new year.
+Our progress to date can be found in the sustainability report on page 16 and 17, this will be further developed in the new year.
 I am also pleased that we have included the key performance indicator Group Annual Recurring Revenue for the Group in this set of results.

-Christopher Humphrey
+Christopher Humphrey Chairman

-Chairman 15 June 2022
+15 June 2022